 Is pineapple good for French Bulldogs?

-Aside from its sweet, zesty flavour, pineapple has a lot of advantages, as listed below.
+Aside from its sweet, zesty flavor, pineapple has a lot of advantages, as listed below.

 |Antioxidants: Assist in the healing of injured cells.||Vitamin C: Immune system booster and anti-inflammatory agent for your French Bulldog|